JSON & YAML Formatter

 Container Orchestration

 Modern DevOps workflows heavily rely on both JSON and YAML formats.
-Kubernetes exclusively uses YAML for resource definitions, while many APIs return JSON responses.
+Kubernetes exclusively uses YAML for resource definitions (pods, services, deployments), while Kubernetes APIs return JSON responses.
 Understanding both formats is essential for cloud-native development and infrastructure as code (IaC).

 CI/CD Pipeline Configuration